LiangrunDa/local-first-linguist/README.md

 ## What is Local-first Linguist?

-Local-first Linguist is a local translator for a bunch of file formats.
+Local-first Linguist is a local machine translator that allows you to translate subtitle (.srt), spreadsheet (.csv), and others.
 It is free and doesn't require any internet connection.
+The translator is based on MT5 and Helsinki-NLP.

 Current supported file formats:
-- Text files: txt
+- Text file: txt
-- Tables: csv
+- Spreadsheet: csv
-- Subtitles: srt
+- Subtitle: srt

 TODO:
 - md